What Is Cash Value Life Insurance?

 How Does Cash Value Life Insurance Work?

-The main benefit of life insurance is that it provides a payout to cover expenses for your loved ones after you pass away, including funeral costs, outstanding debts, and ongoing living expenses.
+Life insurance provides a payout to help cover expenses for your loved ones after you pass away.
+This may include funeral costs, outstanding debts, and ongoing living expenses.

 Types of Life Insurance Policies With Cash Value